Disability Insurance Benefits And ERISA Attorneys

 In addition, there is a “safe harbor” that may exempt an established plan from ERISA.
 U.S. Department of Labor regulations provide that ERISA does not apply to group or group-type insurance programs where:

-- The employer does not profit from administration of the plan
+- The employer does not profit from the administration of the plan.

 If the insurance program meets the criteria set forth in the safe harbor regulations, or the benefit plan is otherwise not deemed an employee benefits plan, ERISA does not apply and state law governs.

-McDermott Law is one of the very few law firms in Colorado equipped to handle all aspects of an ERISA claim, the appeal, and any necessary litigation.
-We can familiarize you with the law that apply to your case and give you an honest case evaluation.
-If you have questions about ERISA or have a dispute relating to ERISA benefits, contact Denver, Colorado ERISA lawyers today.
+McDermott Law is one of the very few law firms in Colorado equipped to handle all aspects of an ERISA claim, the appeal and any necessary litigation.
+We can familiarize you with the law that applies to your case and give you an honest case evaluation.
+If you have questions about ERISA or have a dispute relating to ERISA benefits, please call 303-964-1800 or complete our contact form to arrange a free consultation.
+Our Colorado ERISA attorneys are ready to help you get the benefits you need and deserve.